jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 ## Most students use

 The three resources above will provide the most comprehensive coverage in the fewest number of resources.
-You should be spending the majority of your dedicated STEP1 study time focused on those three.
+You should be spending the vast majority of your dedicated STEP1 study time focused on those three.
+Everything else here is to learn throughout your regular curriculum or hit your hot spots during your dedicated period.

 Beyond those, nearly all students pull from a few additional resources throughout their coursework.
 The following is a survey of resources.
 Choices